peychart/croncpp/README.md

 It implements two basic operations: find the next date or find the last date of execution of a periodic processing defined in cron format.

-This allows you to find the current status of the iot device after rebooting and plan its next state ...
+This allows to find the current status of the iot device after rebooting and plan its next state ...

 <table>
   <tr>